kubernetes-sigs/karpenter/designs/drift.md

 ## Problem (v0.21.0 - v0.28.x)

-Provisioners and AWSNodeTemplates (AWS) are [declarative APIs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#declarative-apis) that dictate the desired state of machines.
+Provisioners and Provider-specific CRDs (AWSNodeTemplates in AWS) are [declarative APIs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#declarative-apis) that dictate the desired state of machines.
 User’s requirements for their machines as reflected in these CRDs can change over time.
-For example, users can add or remove labels or taints from their nodes, modify their instance requirements in their Provisioner, or modify the Subnets discovered by their AWSNodeTemplate.
-To enforce that requirements set in CRDs are applied to their fleet, users must manually terminate all out-of-spec nodes to rely on Karpenter to provision in-spec replacements.
+For example, users can add or remove labels or taints from their nodes, modify their machine requirements in their Provisioner, or modify the discovered networking resources in their providerRef.
+To enforce that requirements set in CRDs are applied to their fleet, users must manually terminate all out-of-spec machines to rely on Karpenter to provision in-spec replacements.

 Karpenter’s drift feature automates this process by automatically (1) detecting machines that have drifted and (2) safely replacing them with the [standard deprovisioning flow](https://karpenter.sh/preview/concepts/deprovisioning/#control-flow).

 ## Recommended Solution

-Karpenter automatically detects when machines no longer match their corresponding specification in the Provisioner or AWSNodeTemplate.
+Karpenter automatically detects when machines no longer match their corresponding specification in the Provisioner and ProviderRef.
 When this occurs, Karpenter triggers the standard deprovisioning workflow on the machine.
 Karpenter Drift will not add API, it will only build on top of existing APIs, and be enabled by default.
 More on this decision below in [API Choices](#🔑-api-choices).

 Karpenter Drift will classify each CRD field as a (1) Static, (2) Dynamic, or (3) Behavioral field and will treat them differently.
 Static Drift will be a one-way reconciliation, triggered only by CRD changes.
 Dynamic Drift will be a two-way reconciliation, triggered by machine/node/instance changes and CRD changes.